BotanyCoder/CFP_Mapping/r_intro/readme.md

 # Creating a map

-We can use vinzualization to see our points "google maps" style.
-For this we will use the leaflet package.
+We can use the leaflet package to see our points "google maps" style.

 ```
 install.packages("leaflet")